Clinical Placement FAQ

 Clinical Placements COVID-19 Vaccine FAQ

 Western students pursuing degrees or certificates in health fields must meet college and clinical location requirements as outlined in program descriptions, including physical fitness examinations, immunizations and knowledge of CPR.
-These requirements are based on best practices, student health and clinical demands.
+These requirements are based on best practices, student health, and clinical demands.

 Western recognizes some students feel conflicted about the COVID-19 vaccine and we have prepared this FAQ to help students understand how their choices regarding the vaccine may affect their studies.
 We urge all students, especially those students with vaccine hesitancy to base their decisions on information from peer reviewed research from established medical and public health sources such as the Centers for Disease Control and Prevention The National Council of State Boards of Nursing (NCSBN) also provides guidance to Nursing education programs with regards to student vaccination status and providing clinical experiences.

 No. Western understands immunizations are a personal choice and the college cannot force anyone to receive an immunization.
 However, clinical sites may mandate vaccines and Western must abide by the policies of each specific clinical location.
-Ultimately, the choice to receive the COVID vaccine (or any other vaccine) is yours, but your vaccination status may have an impact on your ability to complete your program requirements.
+Ultimately, the choice to receive the COVID vaccine (or any other vaccine) is yours, but your vaccination status may have an impact on your ability to complete your course/program requirements.

 Each clinical agency sets its own requirements for employees and affiliated learners, such as nursing students.
 Currently, Western has no COVID-19 vaccination requirement for students.